kalininalab/NaturalPPLuM/README.md

 This work is super early-stage.
 At some point code and all other materials will appear in this repo.

-Currently this repository contains just additional plots and the most recent version of the accosiated poster.
+Currently this repository contains just additional plots and the most recent version of the associated poster.